BaharsGit/Rovables_Bayesian_Inspection_Optimization/README.md

 * Add a new node range. <br>
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/batch_job_def_add_group.png)

 * In the new group panel, select all nodes as target nodes (0:).
 Write the URL of the latest official Webots Docker image.
+If a custom Docker image is needed, write the Image URI of your image in [ECR](https://us-east-2.console.aws.amazon.com/ecr/repositories?region=us-east-2).
 Also write the command to execute in each started container (`bash /usr/local/efs/pso_self-assembly_aws/run_experiment.sh`).
 This will start the `run_experiment.sh` script in each container. <br>
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/batch_job_def_group_config1.png)

 * Select the compute resources to allocate for each container.
 Choose 2vCPUs and 4096 MiB of memory.
 No GPU is needed. _m5.large_ instances will be automatically launched with these parameters. <br>